justinmeiners/efficient-programming-with-components/07_min_range.md

 There is another reason.
 The range might be empty[^emptyrange].
-In which case we return last iterator.
+In which case we return the last iterator.

 `first` and `last` are maybe bad names, but that's what they are.
 They are hard to change, because I called them that everywhere.
-`last` actual doesn't mean last.
+`last` actually doesn't mean last.
 `last` means one after the last element.
 In order to define a sequence you need to point past the last.
 Because you want to able to work with empty ranges.